 Start by installing and activating the following plugins:

 - WPML core plugin and WPML String Translation add-on

 If you’re new to WPML, check out our Getting Started Guide.
 It quickly walks you through different translation options you can use.

 To translate your forms, use the following steps:

-To create your form, go to the Contact → Add New page.
+To create your form, go to Contact → Add New.
 When completed, you will get a shortcode for your contact form.
-Copy it to insert it later in your contact page.
+Copy it to insert it later into your contact page.

 In our example, we created a new page in English and added a shortcode to it.

-When editing a post or page, use the Language box to translate or duplicate it.
+To translate it yourself, edit the post or a page and use the Language box to translate or duplicate it.

 Make sure to translate only the texts.
-Do not change anything within the shortcode that is used to insert the contact form.
+Do not change anything within the shortcode.
 WPML will automatically display the form in the correct language.